kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 ### to do

+- [ ] read Understanding the Book of Mormon: A Reader's Guide
 - decide whether I think deutero-Isaiah was written after 600 BCE
   - [ ] read arguments for the one Isaiah theory
   - [ ] study Isaiah with a faithful manual and scholarly one
+- [ ] read Producing Ancient Scripture
+- [ ] read Book of Mormon Authorship: New Light on Ancient Origins
+- [ ] read Lehi in the Desert, The World of the Jaredites, and There Were Jaredites
 - decide whether it's ok that the Book of Mormon is not an ancient record but an inspired creation
   - [ ] study what Joseph Smith and the witnesses to the translation process said about the Book of Mormon
   - [ ] study what modern prophets say about the truthfulness of the Book of Mormon